 As I am not an eloquent writer or speaker I’d like to stop my thoughts here and show some photos.
-Of course I took thousands of them and many show the athletic accomplishments but I just picked a few photos I hope will make you smile.
-Because when all is said and done it’s the happy moments we’re left with to treasure
+Of course I took thousands of them and many show the athletic accomplishments but I just picked a few photos capturing the spirit of my experience.

 All Special Olympics USA Games Team Maryland photos here: SPECIAL OLYMPICS